 4. The Mir experience holds many lessons for the U.S. in planning for ISS utilization.
-Those lessons affecting commercial ventures should be captured and applied.3 three components.
+Those lessons affecting commercial ventures should be captured and applied.

+Recommendation: NASA should adopt a commercialization strategy with three components.
 There are undoubtedly many ways to approach commercialization of human orbital space flight.
 We offer a strategy below that focuses on moving private sector money and effort into this sector by an adoption of three goals.